autocrypt/autocrypt/doc/faq.rst

 and two companies which provide FOSS and paid offerings.
 PEP offers the GPL-licensed PEP-Engine and adapters which can be integrated into MUAs if licensing permits.
-Some specification efforts have started but as far as is known there are no independent implementations of the PEP protocols.
+Some specification efforts have started but as far as we know there are no independent implementations of the PEP protocols.
 The PEP organizations maintain own `software products that integrate the pEp engine <https://pep.software/>`_.